This gives you access to both workshops (101 and 102). Workshop dates must be booked in advance, as they tend to sell out.*

 - How to buy your first ETF online

-Not only will you understand how to do it – you will have started already, with all the numbers calculated and accounts set up, ready to make your first investment.
+Not only will you understand how to do it – you will have started already, with all the numbers calculated and accounts set up, practice trade done, ready to make your first investment.

-There are only a limited number of seats at any workshop (max 22).
+There are only a limited number of seats at any workshop.
 Anyone aged 21 or over is welcome.
-You will need to bring a laptop with Microsoft Excel (no prior experience necessary).
+You will need a laptop with Microsoft Excel (no prior experience necessary).
 Ideally, you should have a gmail account or Google Drive account.
-You should also bring details of all your savings, investments, debt and main expenses, so you can develop your financial plan.
-You will only have to share as much financial information as you are comfortable with.
+You should also have details of all your savings, investments, debt and main expenses, so you can develop your financial plan.
+You will only have to share as much financial information as you are comfortable with and you don’t have to share numbers with other attendees.

-All weekend workshops run from 10am to 4pm, latest 5pm if we run over or there are lots of questions, with a break for lunch or prayer around 1pm.
-The maximum size is 22 people, so that everyone can get to know each other, ask questions and receive personal attention.
+All weekend workshops run online using Zoom from 10am to 5pm (GMT+4), with a break for lunch around 1pm.
+We keep the group size fairly small, so that everyone can get to know each other, ask questions and receive personal attention.

 *Membership refund policy: before 72 hours of your selected workshop, full refund less any processing fees charged by third parties.
 Within 72 hours of your selected workshop, no refund though you may switch to a later date if one becomes available.